 1 tablespoon fresh lemon juice

 1 teaspoon orange liquor (optional) I used Grand Marnier

 Drain the pineapple thoroughly in a fine sieve set over a large measuring cup (push the pineapple against the sieve to drain out any extra juice).
 Add enough water to make 2 cups.
-Place the liquid in a sauce pan adding in cranberries and sugar.
+Place the liquid in a saucepan adding in cranberries and sugar.
 Stir over medium heat until sugar dissolves and the mixture starts to boil.
 Add cranberries and sugar.
 Continue to boil until most of the berries pop and the mixture is thick, stirring occasionally for about 10 minutes.
-Use either a splatter screen or lid over the berries to keep them from exploding on your cook top.
+Use either a splatter screen or lid over the berries to keep them from exploding on your cooktop.
 Remove from heat.
-Add drained pineapples, pecans, lemon juice, lemon rind, allspice and liquor mixing well.
+Add drained pineapples, pecans, lemon juice, lemon rind, allspice, and liquor mixing well.
 Transfer to glass serving bowl and cool to room temperature.
-Cover and refrigerate over night.
-Can be made two days ahead.
+Cover and refrigerate overnight.
+It can be made two days ahead.